Chapter 1 : Chapter 1

 They all looked up from where they were to see that the trolley lady had arrived at their door and was looking at them in shock.
 They all pulled away from each other laughing and Adam stood up, his hair sticking up in different directions and his face red from laughing.
 He stuck his hand in his pocket and pulled out a few galleons.
 “What does everyone want?
-Me and James are buying.”
+James and I are buying.”

-“Oh am I now?”
+“Oh, am I now?”

-“Yes you grabbed me in a place that shouldn’t have been grabbed, so you’re giving me some money for food.”
+“Yes.
+You grabbed me in a place that shouldn’t have been grabbed, so you’re giving me some money for food.”

 The trolley lady was still staring at them in shock, her mouth opening and closing as though she was going to say something and then decided against it.